FeldrinH/Dexsplitter/videosplitter/README.md

-# Dexsplitter

-Script to generate splits (start and end timecodes for segments) from a recording of an Ambidextro speedrun.
+Python script to generate splits (start and end timecodes for segments) from a recording of an Ambidextro speedrun.

 ## Installation